 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company's designed workplaces follows drawings and designs of consultants to minimize or prevent accidents as well as raise efficiency.
 Before hiring the employees are physically checked for conditions which may be at risk at work and the annual physical exam is done to keep everyone healthy within the workplace.
 Because the company allocates resources for proper renovations with workplace safety in mind, the stores in leased premises are identical to company-owned stores.
-These have passed the standards and inspection of the government agencies. prevent illnesses and/or progress of illnesses.
+These have passed the standards and inspection of the government agencies.
+The Company partners with a Health Maintenance Organization (HMO) and ensures its employees' health and wellness by mandating employees to undergo annual physical examinations.
+The Company aims to prevent illnesses and/or progress of illnesses.
 The company supports the training of Safety Officers and First-Aiders and an nurses/doctors, if the number of employees require it, who provide immediate assistance.
 Moreover, various sites have partnerships with nearby clinics and hospitals.
 Personnel can assist in taking the employee to a nearby medical facility for treatment.
-The Company also sends representatives for Basic Occupational Safety & Health Training, as well as first-aid training.
+The Company also sends representatives for Basic Occupational Safety & Health Training, TAYLOR and the Diele Tilentic and as well as first-aid training.
 What are the Risk/s Identified?
 Management Approach No risks identified yet.
 What are the Opportunity/ies Identified?
 Management Approach No opportunities identified yet.